JelffryO/Code-Refactor/README.md

 Changed main class name from "content" to "maincontent"

-Added some empty lines for making the HTML sections easier to identify

 Changed the class search-engine-optimization to id search-engine-optimization

 Removed the class="online-reputation-management" & class="social-media-marketing"